decentralized-identity/vc-marketplace/spec/spec.md

 - Versioning
     - Should the format allow to specify previous versions
     - Should this chain of versions be available to external requesters
+- "Issuer Authority":
+    - When discovering VC capabilities of an Issuer the Marketplace also discovers "Authority Credentials" that are given from higher-level authorities.
+(E.g. Vaccine Credential, Currency Conversion).
+    - Is this "Authority Credential" bound to the Issuer OR Issuer (University) + Credential Type (Degree):
+    - This information can be indexed by the Marketplace

 ### Further Notes Issuer Registration
 - Issuer Service: put it as a service endpoint in DID.
 Responsibility of the Issuer to host and maintain this information.